-Are people condemned to go to hell if they have never even heard how to be saved through trusting in Jesus Christ?
+Are people condemned to go to hell if they have never even heard how to receive eternal salvation by trusting in Jesus Christ?
 Why shouldn’t people who sincerely trust in some other religious faith be entitled to eternal salvation?
-And, what about infants, young children, and the mentally deficient who die without having trusted in Jesus Christ — won’t they spend eternity in heaven?
+And, what about infants, young children, and the mentally deficient who die without having trusted in Jesus Christ – will they spend eternity in heaven?

 People Who Have Never Heard How to Be Saved by Trusting in Christ